Ancient Chinese states

-The rulers of the states were collectively the zhuhou (諸侯 (诸侯, zhūhóu, many lords)).
+The rulers of the Zhou-era states were collectively called zhuhou (諸侯 (诸侯, zhūhóu, many lords)), and their fiefs/lordships were known as fengdi (封地 (fēngdì, conferred land)) or fengguo (封國 (封国, fēngguó, conferred country)).
 Over the course of the Zhou dynasty (c.
 1046–256 BCE), the ties of family between the states attenuated, the power of the central government waned, and the states grew more autonomous.
 Some regional rulers granted subunits of their own territory to ministerial lineages who eventually eclipsed them in power and in some cases usurped them.
 Over time, the smaller polities were absorbed by the larger ones, either by force or willing submission, until only one remained: Qin (秦), which unified the realm in 221 BCE and became China's first imperial dynasty.